 Do you plan to update the material of this course?

 Yes.
 I think that this course is never ready.
-For example, I will start to record the second version of this course in April 2018.
+That's why I am currently recording the second version of this course.

 All updates are free to my existing students.